-Inclusiveness, Equality and Accessibility
+Inclusiveness, equality and accessibility

-We will prioritise social inclusion, equality of access and opportunity, solve problems and will encourage the people, groups and organisations we work with to take a similar approach.
+We will look at new, creative and different ways to deliver services and solve problems, and will encourage the people, groups and organisations we work with to do the same.

 During consultations with the public and key stakeholders to prepare this Corporate Plan, a number of themes emerged.
 These themes cut across various services and activities, and have influences the objectives of this plan.
 They are outlined below.